 a.
 AC Statement: Once out of the TRUPACT-IIs or HalfPACTs the WASTE containers are stored on facility pallets and are transported on facility pallets to and in the UNDERGROUND until disposed of in the WASTE array.
-Basis:

-The purpose of this requirement is to ensure that WASTE is transported via a mechanism that can adequately support the WASTE and to prevent a forklift from inadvertently placing WASTE into the waste shaft.
-This control protects the conditions that were analyzed in the DSA.
-If it becomes necessary to OVERPACK WASTE containers or adjust drum assemblies to remove or add dunnage at WIPP, the WASTE container(s) may be removed from a facility pallet, but will be returned to a facility pallet for subsequent storage in the CH Bay and transport to and in the UNDERGROUND.
+The purpose of this requirement is to ensure that CH WASTE is transported via a mechanism that can adequately support the CH WASTE and to prevent a forklift from inadvertently placing WASTE into the waste shaft.
+This control protects the conditions that were analyzed in the CH DSA (DOE/WIPP-95-2065).
+If it becomes necessary to OVERPACK WASTE containers or adjust drum assemblies to remove or add dunnage at WIPP, the CH WASTE container(s) may be removed from a facility pallet, but will be returned to a facility pallet for subsequent storage in the CH BAY and transport to and in the UNDERGROUND.

 b.
-AC Statement: No non-waste handling vehicles are allowed in the ACTIVE DISPOSAL ROOM during WASTE handling.
+AC Statement: No non-waste handling vehicles are allowed in an ACTIVE DISPOSAL ROOM during CH WASTE handling.

-The purpose of this requirement is to reduce the potential to breach WASTE containers from a vehicle crash into the WASTE array during WASTE HANDLING OPERATIONS.
+The purpose of this requirement is to reduce the potential to breach CH WASTE containers from a vehicle crash into the WASTE array during WASTE HANDLING OPERATIONS.